 Physical and Functional Fusion

-For eyes that have difficulty working together, where one or both eyes wander inwards or outwards, it's very important that the cause be diagnosed as early as possible.
-If the eyes are left to operate independently, the brain begins to suppress input from the wandering eye, causing the situation to become more entrenched neurologically and ultimately more difficult to rectify.
+For eyes that have difficulty working together, where one or both eyes wander inwards or outwards, it is very important that the cause be diagnosed as early as possible.
+If the eyes do not operate together, the brain will begin to suppress input from the wandering eye, causing the situation to become more entrenched neurologically.

 One of the key goals in wandering eyes is to regain and to maintain physical and functional fusion.
 To do so requires that neurological fusion be developed which ultimately helps the eyes to stay aligned physically and functionally, instead of the opposite, to be suppressed and to continue to wander.

-As an example, one of the key indicators for neurological fusion is 3D perception or stereopsis.
-When both eyes send images to the brain simultaneously, as would occur when the eyes are physically and functionally aligned, the brain's processing of the two overlaid images results in the perception of 3D depth.
-On the contrary, in the case of a wandering or suppressed eye, the brain suppresses an eye and no longer receives overlaid images simultaneously, and there is no perception of 3D depth.
+One of the key indicators for successful neurological fusion is 3D perception or stereopsis.
+When both eyes send images to the brain simultaneously, as would occur when the eyes are physically and functionally aligned, the brain's processing of the two overlaid images results in the wonderful perception of 3D depth.
+On the contrary, in the case of a wandering or suppressed eye, the brain receives an image from only one eye at a time, and there is no perception of 3D depth.
+We have the capability and the experience of being able to diagnose and to treat binocular fusion disorders and anomalies.
+Give us a call for a specialty assessment in this area.

 Weak Convergence or Divergence

-As an example, when the eyes do not converge easily, eyestrain can occur while reading.
-As treatment, the eye muscles can be trained to increase their capacity to more easily maintain comfortable fusion.
+As an example, when the two eyes do not converge easily, eyestrain will occur while reading.
+With therapy, the eye muscles can be trained to increase their capacity to more easily maintain comfortable binocular fusion.

 For inadequate convergence or divergence muscle control, it is possible to diagnose and to train the eye muscles for better control and comfort.